chsueh2/Diamond/README.md

 ## Overview and Project Goal

-Split the data into a training and test set.
+Split the data into training and test set.
 Fit and evaluate models for classification purposes using sklearn.

 ## Workflow